GH-AkshyM/Revenue-Health-Dashboard/README.md

 ### Row Level Security

-One single source of truth!
-No need for Multiple reports curated individually.
-Reducing redundancy!
+One report.
+One source of truth.
+Multiple roles — each seeing only what they should.
+No duplicated reports, no redundancy, no confusion.

 ![Row Level Security](https://github.com/GH-AkshyM/Revenue-Health-Dashboard/blob/main/Screenshots/Row%20Level%20Security.gif)
 ## 🚀Future scope of the Dashboard